Fathiazeeza/Fathiazeeza/README.md

 - 👀 I’m interested in Web devoloping
 - 🌱 I’m currently learning java and other codings
 - 💞️ I’m looking to collaborate on clevonex coding campus
-- 📫 How to reach me with whatsapp
+- 📫 How to reach me with github
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...